ManimCommunity/manim/docs/source/tutorials/using_text.rst

 ---------------

 You can add a gradient using :attr:`~.Text.gradient`.
-The value must be a Iterable of any length.
+The value must be an Iterable of any length:

-For example:

 .. manim:: GradientExample
     :save_last_frame: